-Kincsö is specialised in industrial and innovation policies.
-She has 12 years of experience in managing policy related projects and studies at the European level.
-At Technopolis Group, she is currently focusing on industrial, digital transformation and regional policy related projects.
+At Technopolis Group she has worked on a number of key European monitors and observatories such as the European Cluster Observatory (deputy project director), Regional Ecosystem Scoreboard (leading co-author), Digital Cities Challenge (work package coordinator), Regional Innovation Monitor, Erawatch and INNO Policy TrendChart (coordinator between 2011-2013).
+Currently she is focusing on innovation policy, industrial and digital transformation related projects.
 She has been coordinating the self-assessment and KPIs related work of the Digital Cities Challenge initiative of the European Commission DG GROW and has been leading the quantitative analysis of a study on the potential of servitisation for SMEs.
 She has been the deputy project leader of the European Cluster Observatory initiative and led the Future of Manufacturing in Europe – regional industrial policy capacity project, implemented for the European Commission DG Growth and Eurofound respectively.
-She has co-authored several reports related to using big data to inform policy such as using a unique database of innovation policy budgets to analyse innovation investments or applying webscraping to company websites in order to research the behaviors of firms.
-She has been the main author of several reports and studies in the field of industrial policies such as the ‘Regional Ecosystem Scoreboard’, the ‘Lessons from the model demonstrator regions – service innovation in Europe’, ‘Lessons from a decade of innovation policy’, ‘Catalysing Innovation in the Knowledge Triangle: Practices from the EIT Knowledge and Innovation Communities’ or ‘Impact of the crisis on research and innovation policies’.
+Kincsö has co-authored several reports related to using big data to inform policy such as using a unique database of innovation policy budgets to analyse innovation investments or applying webscraping to company websites in order to research the behaviors of firms.
+She has been the main author of several reports and studies such as the ‘Regional Ecosystem Scoreboard’, the ‘Lessons from the model demonstrator regions – service innovation in Europe’, ‘Lessons from a decade of innovation policy’, ‘Catalysing Innovation in the Knowledge Triangle: Practices from the EIT Knowledge and Innovation Communities’ or ‘Impact of the crisis on research and innovation policies’.